mesosphere/dcos-perf-test-driver/docs/source/config/Global.rst

 If you are using the PostgREST reporter, the ``uuid`` should be a valid GUID for the metric being tracked.

-The ``summarize`` array defines one or more :ref:`metrics-summarized-summarizer` classes to use for calculating a single scalar value from the values of the timeseries.
+The ``summarize`` array defines one or more summarizer classes to use for calculating a single scalar value from the values of the timeseries.

 .. _statements-config-indicators: